leinonen/go-lisp/docs/hash_maps.md

 ## Overview

-Hash maps in this Lisp interpreter:
+Hash maps in Go Lisp:
 - Use strings as keys and any Lisp value as values
 - Support immutable operations (functional style)
 - Provide O(1) average case lookup, insertion, and deletion